eddwinpaz/backend-test-paz/README.md

 To install Application.

+This a Django Application that uses Clean Architecture.
+Other Samples made in Golang here:  https://github.com/eddwinpaz/svc-customer :)

 The only thing needed to make it work is to bash onto Web Container and migrate models.
 - Celery
 - Celery Beat